ensdomains/offchain-resolver/README.md

 Take a look at the data in `test.eth.json` under `packages/gateway/`; it specifies addresses for the name `test.eth` and the wildcard `*.test.eth`.

 Next, edit `packages/contracts/hardhat.config.js`; replacing the address on `line 65` with the one output when you ran the command above.
-Besure to add the `privatekey://` prefix if you are using a private key here.
+Be sure to add the `privatekey://` prefix if you are using a private key here.

 Then, in a new terminal, build and run a test node with an ENS registry and the offchain resolver deployed: